factorydefault/disk-usage/README.md

 # Disk Usage :cd: :floppy_disk: :computer:

+> I have multiple disks and network shares across multiple computers and I need to keep track of how much disk space i'm using (without mapping every drive), how do i do that?

-Desktop utility to keep track of how full your :cd:'s are getting.
+disk-usage is a desktop utility to keep track of how full your :cd:'s are getting.
 Supports Windows with either local drives and network shares.
+For downloads please see the [releases page](https://github.com/factorydefault/disk-usage/releases).

 ![Disk Usage Screenshot](/screenshots/mainscreen.png?raw=true "Disk Usage Popup Window")